alexdremov/ml_research_tools/docs/source/tools/ask_document.rst

 .. code-block:: bash

-    ml_research_tools ask-document thesis.tex --non-interactive --query "What is the main contribution in this paper?"
+    ml_research_tools ask-document thesis.tex --query "What is the main contribution in this paper?"

 Chat with content from a website: